mo-saeed199200/Uber/README.md

 - Midnight hours (12AM–5AM) show 88–106 unaccepted trips — relatively low but consistent

-**Auto generate both the highest demand and the highest operational issues** across all categories (6.6K total problems and $12.7M total revenue) — expected given its volume dominance, but worth monitoring per-trip problem rates. generate both the highest demand and the highest operational issues.
+**Auto generate both the highest demand and the highest operational issues** across all categories (6.6K total problems and $12.7M total revenue) — expected given its volume dominance, but worth monitoring per-trip problem rates.
 ---

 ## 💡 Recommendations